carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 The `-` symbols represent the gaps.
 Therefore it worked.

 Note: running the same command will provide an error as `clustalo` will refuse to overwrite the existing `peptides_aligned.fasta` file.
 This is a good thing!
-However, it is possible to override this safety by adding `--force` to the command. `clustalo` can also output the alignment in other formats as detailed in the help under the optional modifier `--outfmt`.
-We can try the `clustal` format for a more visual output:
+However, it is possible to override this safety by adding **`--force`** to the command.

+`clustalo` can also output the alignment in other formats as detailed in the help under the optional modifier `--outfmt`.
+We can try the `clustal` format for a more visual output by adding `--outfmt=clu`:

 ~~~
 $ docker run --rm --mount type=bind,source=${PWD},target=/data pegi3s/clustalomega --outfmt=clu -i /data/peptides.fasta -o /data/peptides_aligned.clu